ClickCease

 This area of the law is still emerging.
 In some cases, it seems that the car’s software and automated systems have contributed to the accident, potentially making the car company liable.
 In other cases, the driver may have been negligent.

-Whether there was a bug in the electronic system or the driver was distracted, Bisnar Chase can help.
-Contact our team for expert guidance and a free case review.
+Whether the electronic system was bugged or the driver was distracted, Bisnar Chase can help.
+Contact a California driverless car accident lawyer to determine if you have a case.
+Call 800-561-4887 today at Bisnar Chase for a free consultation, expert guidance, and a free case review.
 We will examine the circumstances of your crash and hold those at fault accountable.

 A Timeline of Automated Car Technology